zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/ff_isolation.rst

 - It is also a requirement that the platform needs to help to check if the caller of the PSA APIs is permitted to access some memory ranges.

+The design document
+:doc:`TF-M Hardware Abstraction Layer <hardware_abstraction_layer>`
-The design document ``TF-M Hardware Abstraction Layer``_ gives a detail design, include the platform initialization, isolation interfaces.
+gives a detail design, include the platform initialization, isolation interfaces.
 Please refer to it for more detail.

 Appendix
 ========